 PLEASE JOIN US for a service of remembrance and to honor local Holocaust survivors and their families, led by clergy and members of the Jewish community of greater Madison.
-A special program, Singing the Shoah: Songs of Pain, Songs of Strength, Songs of Life, Songs of Remembrance, featuring music from the Holocaust presented by Professor Teri Dobbs, Professor and Chair of Music Education at UW-Madison, including soprano Jerzy Gillon and composer Dr. Lawren Brianna Ware, will follow the service.
+A special program, Singing the Shoah: Songs of Pain, Songs of Strength, Songs of Life, Songs of Remembrance, featuring music from the Holocaust, presented by Professor Teryl L. Dobbs, Professor and Chair of Music Education at UW-Madison, including soprano Jerzy Gillon and composer Dr. Lawren Brianna Ware, will follow the service.
 See below for program bios.

 We hope you will join us in person for this meaningful community gathering.
 For those unable to attend in person, the service and program will be livestreamed.
 The link to the livestream will be emailed after registering.
 Please check your junk/spam folder if you do not see it in your inbox.

 If you would like to memorialize someone during the Yom HaShaoah Service, please list their name(s) during registration.
 Rabbi Forester will read the names aloud prior to reciting Kaddish.
 Those attending in person will also have a chance to recite names before Kaddish.

 Please note that wearing a mask is required for in-person attendance at the service and program.
 Please arrive a few minutes early to check in before the service to help us get started on time.